-No. The police department used to offer this service; however the use of standard ink card fingerprinting techniques has become virtually obsolete with most law enforcement agencies.
+No. The police department used to offer this service; however, the use of standard ink card fingerprinting techniques have become virtually obsolete with most law enforcement agencies.
 Many private businesses now provide this service through the use of Live Scan technology, an electronic method of capturing fingerprints.
 You can visit https://www.pa.cogentid.com for additional information on fingerprinting services and locations.

 Does the Penn Hills Police Department provide criminal history/background checks for employment purposes or other reasons?

 No. Local police departments are only permitted to request criminal histories for investigative purposes, arrested persons and for police officer applicants.
 The Pennsylvania State Police is responsible for maintaining criminal histories of all persons arrested in the Commonwealth.
 A private criminal history check can be completed by visiting the state police website.
 There is a $10.00 fee for this service.
 For additional information please visit https://epatch.state.pa.us/Home.jsp.

 What are the laws in Pennsylvania on firearms ownership, the transfer or sale of firearms, and the carrying of concealed or exposed guns?

 Most laws related to firearms, their ownership, and the carrying of weapons (openly and concealed) in Pennsylvania, are found in Title 18 of the Pennsylvania Consolidated Statutes, Chapter 61, specifically the “Uniform Firearms Act.”

 Due to the sheer volume of laws concerning firearms, we are unable to offer clear answers to the vast number of questions related to this topic.
 For your convenience, we have included a link to Title 18 of the Pennsylvania Consolidated Statutes, as well as a link to the Pennsylvania State Police “Firearms Information” page.